Gobeyn/dumpling/README.md

 ## Planned changes

 - [ ] Add a confirmation pop-up when attempting to delete an entry.
-- [ ] Change explicit `String`'s with `dumpling` to the name of the package.
+- [x] Change explicit `String`'s with `dumpling` to the name of the package.
 This is just a better practice.
-- [ ] Determine the load size automatically, inferred from how many papers can be displayed.
+- [x] Determine the load size automatically, inferred from how many papers can be displayed.
-- [ ] Make the percentages of the TUI blocks configurable.

 ## Why Dumpling